 Photographs and videos

-The organisers have the right to use photographs and other recordings taken during the competition in their competition-related communications.
+The organizers have the right to use photographs and other recordings taken during the competition in their communications.

-The speed sculpting competition is organised by the Association for Rural Culture and Education and its regional organisation, the Vaara-Karjala Cultural Association, in cooperation with the municipality of Ilomantsi.
-The competition is part of the 2020 Bear Festival and the ITE art jubilee year programme.
+The competition is organized by the Association for Rural Culture and Education with its regional organisations.
+The competition is the main event of the Ilomantsi’s Bear Festival 2022.